Education theory

 Divisions of labor between occupational groups, social groups, genders, and ages meant that different people needed to learn different skills.
 In most cultural traditions, men learned more varied skills to help them thrive in occupations outside the home, while women learned equally important domestic skills to care for homes and families.
 Later, social advancements opened the door to more academic learning, including reading, writing, and mathematics, which would help people in modern societies access many opportunities and find greater life fulfillment.

 Advances in technology have greatly shaped education, offering both new challenges and possibilities for improvement.
 In the 1960s, students learned to use typewriters; in the 1990s, they learned to use personal computers; and in the 2020s, they learned to use digital tablets.
 Similarly, technology has helped to shape the actual process of education.
 Hundreds of years ago, most education took place in the home.
 Later, the establishment of schools meant that students would gather in a public location for their lessons.
-In the twenty-first century, an ever-increasing shift toward distance education is taking place, enabled by new digital learning devices.
+In the twenty-first century, an ever-increasing shift toward distance education began taking place, enabled by new and evolving digital learning devices and technology.

 Usually, education takes place through the dynamic of teacher and student.
 Formal education is the process by which students receive standardized lessons from professional teachers.
 Formal education is commonly structured in tiers of increasing challenge, such as preschool, kindergarten, primary school, secondary school, and then possibly further education in colleges, universities, or training programs.
 In the twenty-first century, most countries have mandatory public schooling in which students are required to attend a certain number of years of education or attend school until a certain age.
 Public schools are funded through tax money and require no admission fees.
 Private schools also exist, which generally require tuition payments, and may focus on more specific types of education, such as religious education.

 Not all education is formal.
 Many of the lessons people learn are informal.
 Individuals gain important education through their own personal research and exploration of various topics.
 They may use books, online resources, interviews, observations, or trial-and-error experimentation to generate their own knowledge.
 The means by which education may be transferred are just as varied.
-Education may occur in classrooms (in person or digital), training centers, on-the-job training or apprenticeships, lectures or discussions, or through storytelling or demonstrations.
+Education may occur in classrooms, in-person, virtually, in hybrid settings, in training centers, through on-the-job training or apprenticeships, lectures or discussions, or through storytelling or demonstrations.
 In many ways, the overall experience of living is a form of education, as people discover new lessons throughout their daily lives.

 Despite the ubiquity of education in human life, the overall purpose of education is debatable.
 Many people and cultures have viewed education from a variety of perspectives.
 Among prehistoric people, education was mainly a means to promote survival of individuals and groups.
 Later, it was a way to pass along cultural beliefs and tales and provide lessons in ethics and morality.
 In medieval Europe, much of education focused on religious instruction.
 In the 1700s and 1800s, education helped to spread democratic values, assimilate immigrants into new countries, and prepare laborers to use the technology of industrialization.